mjdamgaard/UP-Web-Project/new_readme_draft.md

 The benefits of doing this is the same as described above, which is to allow developers to collaborate on improving the platforms more quickly and freely, without having to bear the costs of starting new servers in order to share their prototypes and host their applications.
 And it means that these platforms can get a wider and more decentralized variety of choices, without diluting the trust and the safety on the platforms in the process, due to the transparency of user-programmable servers.

-It is also even possible for closed-source platforms to adopt the technology, opening up parts of their platform for the users to extend and modify.[^2]
+It is also even possible for closed-source platforms to adopt the technology, opening up parts of their platform for the users to extend and modify.[^3]

-[^2]: This would of course require isolation between the original and the user-programmable part of the platform.
-And if the platform wants its user-programmed modules to be able to interact with the original data structure of the platform, it thus ought to use a mock-up of that data, which new user-made modules can access temporarily while they wait to be approved for accessing the real data structure.
+[^3]: This would of course require isolation between the original and the user-programmable part of the platform.
+And if the platform wants its user-programmed modules to be able to interact with the original data structure of the platform, it thus ought to use a mockup of that data, which new user-made modules can access temporarily while they wait to be approved for accessing the real data structure.